ianpherbert/IndexedDBManager/README.md

 clearStore(): Deletes all records from the object store.
 ```

-For more information on how to use the class, please refer to the documentation and examples.

 ### Contributing
 Contributions are welcome!
 Please open an issue or a pull request if you have any suggestions or improvements.